 The forward, bent-head position of texting is terrible for people with scoliosis.
 It's not good for anyone, actually.
 It puts pressure on the spinal cord and compresses blood vessels to the spinal cord.
 Texting can damage the spinal cord and degenerate vertebra over time.

-If your child has the scoliosis gene, texting can trigger scoliosis progression.
+Texting often leads to chronic neck pain and may trigger scoliosis progression.
 Using talk to text functions, holding the phone at eye level and lying on a cervical roll are the safest ways to text.

 Don't Swim Competitively

 Competitive swimming and scoliosis are not a good fit.
 Swimming laps for hours daily causes the thoracic spine (spine from the base of the neck to the bottom of the ribs) to flatten, which can drive curve progression.